jeffhuang4704/learn-k8s/notes/pdf-document.md

 Extend the Kubernetes API server functionality by implementing a custom controller that allows users to submit a Markdown file and generate a corresponding PDF.
 Users can submit the task via kubectl by creating a custom resource.

+### 🟢 We can use this repo as discussion board..

+if you have something useful, you can share it here. if you have questions, you can post in the issues..

 ### 1️⃣ Create project using Kubebuilder

 <details><summary>...</summary>